Afr Am - A and E

 http://www.harlem.org

-"Explore jazz history through one photograph" and find information about instruments, historic event, or artist.
+"Explore jazz history through one photograph" and find information by instrument, historic event, or artist.

 Lift Every Voice and Sing